Degenerations of families of bands and strings for gentle algebras: Degenerations of strings and bands

 Having defined families in the section before, we may now study their closure.
 We first note the following. \begin{lemma} Let $B$ be a band and $q \in \bbN$.
 Then

 In other words, the closure of the family is already obtained as the closure of the union of the direct sum of band modules of quasi-length 1. \end{lemma}

 \begin{proof} As per \Cref{rmk:partitions}, the modules in $\sO_{B^{\times q}}$ are of the form where $q_1 + \ldots + q_\ell = q$ is a partition of $q$ and $\lambda_i \in K^*$.
 These modules only differ at the morphism which contains the $\lambda$ information.
 In particular, a module of the above form will be determined by a matrix with Jordan blocks $J(\lambda_i,q_i)$.
-In the variety of square matrices, the closure of the set of matrices with non-zero eigenvalues is already obtained as the closure of the union of the families of invertible diagonal matrices.
+In the variety of square matrices, the family of invertible diagonalizable matrices is a Zariski-dense subset of the family of invertible matrices.
+So the closure of the set of matrices with non-zero eigenvalues is already obtained as the closure of the union of the families of invertible diagonalizable matrices.
 These correspond to direct sums of rank 1 band modules. \end{proof}

 This allows us to show that the families of multi-sets of minimal bands and strings are irreducible.